NoamRa/sunny-notification-bot/README.md

 cp example.env .env
 ```

-and add the bot's token and allowed users
+and add the bot's token from [BotFather](https://t.me/botfather) and allowed users

 To develop use